EdSwArchitect/ai-taxi-model/README.md

 - Check that files match Yellow or Green taxi schemas
 - Review error directory for files with error suffixes
 - Check service logs for processing errors
-- Verify executor service is running (check logs for thread activity)
+- Verify file processing executor service is running (check logs for "ParquetFileDirectoryMonitor-FileProcessor" thread activity)
 - **Data not appearing in database**:
   - Ensure batch timer has elapsed (default: 30 seconds) or batch size is reached (default: 10 files)
   - Check that database batches are being committed (look for commit logs)
   - Verify `parquet.database.batch.size` is not too large if you need more frequent commits
   - Check database transaction logs for any rollbacks
+  - Ensure file processing threads are not blocked (monitoring loop uses a separate executor to prevent blocking)

 ### Troubleshooting